StCost/signature-oss-component/README.md

 Perfect ReactJS component, if you need to collect user signature in your app and use it as image

 ReactJS + TypeScript + [react-signature-canvas](https://github.com/agilgur5/react-signature-canvas)
-open source signature pad component
+open source signature pad component.

 ## [Live Demo on Vercel](https://signature-oss-component.vercel.app/)